rdkcentral/Thunder/docs/utils/threading/worker-pool.md

 #### Revoking job
 `Revoke()` is used to cancel the execution of a `job`.
-We use it by specifying the `job` we want to cancel and the time after which it should be cancelled.
-We do not need to specify the time, if we leave the default value, the method will wait until `job` is cancelled or an error occurs.
+We use it by specifying the `job` we want to cancel and and waiting time for `job` cancellation.
+We do not need to specify the time, if we leave the default value, the method will wait indefinitely until `job` is cancelled or an error occurs.
 The `Revoke()` method returns a numeric value.

  Error codes that can be returned: